lamassu/lamassu-machine/INSTALL.md

 ## Run and pair

-First, make sure lamassu-server is properly installed, configured, and running.
-See the ``INSTALL.md`` file in lamassu-server.
+First, make sure [lamassu-server](https://github.com/lamassu/lamassu-server) is properly installed, configured, and running.
+See the ``INSTALL.md`` file in the lamassu-server repository.
 Then, run lamassu-machine:

 In first terminal window, run the bill validator simulator: